• Skip to main content

 Fruit: Fleshy

-Fruit description: Drupesellipsoid, approximately 1.4x1.2cm, glossy black, summer to autum.
+Fruit description: Black, fleshy, drupesellipsoid, approximately 1.4x1.2cm, summer to autumn.

 Food source for: Fruit consumed by the topknot pigeon, wompoo fruit-dove, Australian king parrot, crimson rosella, Lewin's honey eater and figbird.
 Also it is an important plant for the larval stage of the bronze flat, Macleay's swallowtail, blue triangle, banded dusk flat and orange emperor butterflies.